 The MySQL Enterprise Monitor User Interface supports correlated graphs so that you can compare the graphed execution parameters, such as the server load, thread statistics, or RAM usage, against the queries that were being executed by the server or servers being monitored at that time.

 You can use the correlated graphs in two different ways:

-Drag and select an area on a graph as displayed within the Monitor over view tab, or the Graphs tab of the MySQL Enterprise Dashboard.
+Drag and select an area on a graph as displayed within the Monitor over view tab, or the Graphs tab of the MySQL Enterprise Monitor User Interface.
 When using either of these two tabs, you can drag and select any region on a displayed graph, and the display changes to the Query Analyzer tab, displaying the corresponding zoomed graph, and the associated queries being executed during the selected period.